-Additionally, the sire of 37Q, B/R Destination 727-928 had a tenderness EPD of -.33 based on 39 steer progeny through the Angus Sire Alliance.
-Among the Angus bulls evaluated for shear force, the sire of 37Q had the third highest tenderness score among the Angus bulls with actual progeny tests.
+Additionally, the beef sire of 37Q, B/R Destination 727-928 had a tenderness EPD of -.33 based on 39 steer progeny through the Angus Sire Alliance.
+Among the Angus bull sires evaluated for shear force, the sire of 37Q had the third highest tenderness score among the Angus bulls with actual progeny tests.

 It is our belief that identifying animals with: 1) high DNA tenderness scores, 2) excellent BIA ultrasound tenderness scores of 24 or less and 3) are sired by a proven bull with a large number of progeny scored on a Warner/Bratzler shear force test is accomplishing just about all that can be done to improve tenderness.

-We know of no other sire combining exceptional tenderness scores with a rank in the top 3% of the angus breed for Beef Value EPD.
+We know of no other herd sire combining exceptional tenderness scores with a rank in the top 3% of the angus breed for Beef Value EPD.
 If you direct market beef, the combination of these traits can really help your business grow.
+Contact us today at Touchstone Angus to learn more about our top EPD Angus bulls and how they can benefit your Angus beef business.
+We’ll help recommend the right Angus herd sires for you.